-Women are encouraged to get a mammogram so they can find breast cancer as early as possible.
-But instead of early detection, let’s be proactive and identify risk factors so plans can be put into action to improve the health of the breasts and reverse developing pathology.
+Women are encouraged to get a mammogram so they can find their breast cancer as early as possible.
+But there is another screening tool that can see the risk factors so that plans can be put into action to improve the health of the breast and reverse developing pathology.
 This is prevention—not just early detection.

-There are many things that we can do to avoid breast cancer; knowing the risk factors should be at the top of the list.
-With proper risk assessment which includes different testing modalities, the patient is able to determine her risk factors and develop an action plan to improve the breast tissue or even reverse the existing developments.
-Knowledge is power.
-Hopefully, you may see that you have a low risk for breast cancer so you have one less thing to worry about.
+There are many things that we can do to avoid breast cancer, but knowing your risk factors should be at the top of the list.
+With proper risk assessment which includes different testing modalities, a woman is able to determine her risk factors, develop an action plan on how to improve the breast tissue or reverse the existing development or, hopefully, see that she is at low risk with one less thing to worry about.
+Knowledge is power!

 June Carver Drennon is certified from the American College of Clinical Thermography as a clinical thermographer and is the owner of Stillpoint Health Thermal Imaging.
 For more information, call 727-729-2711, email [email protected] or visit StillpointImaging.com.
 See ad page 23.